NoobMaster-version/ros_task_eklavya/README.md

 ---

-## Your Tasks
+## Solution Overview

-### 1. `src/fk_task.py`
+### 1. `src/fk_task.py` Implementation

-- The file is provided as a skeleton with comments.
+The node has been implemented with the following features:
-- **You must implement a ROS 2 node** that:
+- Reads joint angles and gripper commands from `angles.txt` using ROS 2 package share directory
-  - Reads joint angles and gripper commands from `angles.txt`.
+- Publishes joint positions to `/forward_position_controller/commands` topic with a 1-second interval
-  - Publishes the corresponding joint positions to the `/forward_position_controller/commands` topic at a fixed interval (e.g., every 2 seconds).
+- Implements forward kinematics using DH parameters to compute end-effector position
-  - Computes and prints the end-effector position using the DH parameters and displays on terminal.
+- Prints end-effector positions to terminal in X,Y,Z format
-  -(optional) Store the values of final end-effector position in a file.
+- Stores end-effector positions in `ros_task/end_effector.txt`

-### 2. `launch/display.launch.py`
+- Handles error cases and invalid angles gracefully

-- The file is partially complete.
+### 2. `launch/display.launch.py` Implementation

-- **You must fill in the missing code** to:
+The launch file has been completed with:
-  - Set up the environment for Ignition Gazebo.
+- Environment setup for Ignition Gazebo with proper resource paths
-  - Launch Ignition Gazebo with an empty world.
+- Launch configuration for empty world in Ignition Gazebo
-  - Include the robot spawn launch file.
+- Integration with robot spawn launch file
-  - Ensure the robot is spawned and controllers are started.
+- Proper package and resource management

 ### 3. `spawn_robot.launch.py`

-- Provided for reference.
-You do **not** need to modify this file.
+- Remained unchanged as per requirements

 ---

-## Submission Checklist
+## Implementation Status

-- [ ] `src/fk_task.py` is implemented and works as described.
+- [x] `src/fk_task.py` is fully implemented and functional
-- [ ] `launch/display.launch.py` is complete and launches the simulation as described.
+- [x] `launch/display.launch.py` is complete and launches the simulation successfully
-- [ ] You have to launch the simulation, and the robot moves according to `angles.txt`.
+- [x] Robot simulation moves according to angles from `angles.txt`
-- [ ] You have recorded a video showing both the terminals and gazebo when the nodes are running.
+- [x] End-effector positions are computed and stored in `ros_task/end_effector.txt`
-- [ ] Copy the final end-effector position in a file which we get as a result of running the fk_task.py node.
+- [x] Video demonstration available at: https://youtu.be/jxuYggvI_8k

 ---
 ## Installation